brndnmtthws/brndn-io/content/about/index.md

 ## Open Source

 I've contributed to a long list of open source projects over the years.
 I am probably most well known for creating a project called [Conky](https://github.com/brndnmtthws/conky).
 Today I have more than 100 public GitHub projects.
-Here are some of my more popular projects:
+Here are some of my popular projects:

 - [Conky](https://github.com/brndnmtthws/conky), a system monitor for X
 - [optimal-buy-cbpro](https://github.com/brndnmtthws/optimal-buy-cbpro), a Coinbase Pro bot for dollar cost averaging